watusi/jquery-mobile-iscrollview/README.md

 in smoother scrolling, but with the side-effect of increasing initial rendering time.

 This can more than *double* initial rendering time if you are not careful with the selector.
-The ecommended CSS at the above link is NOT optimal.
+The recommended CSS at the above link is NOT optimal.

 You need to apply this judiciously.
 For example, if you know your scroller content consists of list items, use `li` not `*` to select. `*` as the right-most component of a select is